Sourdface/sdgen/README.md

                                    random value will be used.
                                    (default: -1, env: SD_SEED)

+    -c, --sd-model-checkpoint <sdModelCheckpoint>
+                                   Stable Diffusion checkpoint name.
+If none is passed, the last checkpoint to be loaded will be used.
+                                   (default: '', env: SD_SD_MODEL_CHECKPOINT)

     -t, --steps <steps>            Number of generation steps.
                                    (default: 20, env: SD_STEPS)